Contact us 0300 303 3989

 Are there any side effects?

 The copper coil IUD is an extremely effective form of contraception and it’s very unlikely that you will get pregnant.
-If you do, there is a slightly increased chance that it will result in an ectopic pregnancy [link].
+If you do, there is a slightly increased chance that it will result in an ectopic pregnancy.

 It’s also important to remember that an IUD cannot prevent you from getting a sexually transmitted infection.
-If you have a new partner or are unsure of your partner’s sexual history, you should still come in for a check-up.
+If you have a new partner or are unsure of your partner’s sexual history, you can contact us regards STI testing or see our STI pages.

 What happens when you get an IUD fitted?